From Combinatorics to Geometry: The Dynamics of Graph Gradient Diffusion: The Set of Equilibria

 \subsection{Equilibria and Zeros of the Coupling Function}

 For every graph~$G$ and for every function~$f \in \anal$ the set~$\equilibria$ contains at least one point, namely~$\0$.
-We will see that in order for~$\equilibria$ to contain more than one point, the function~$f$ must vanish at some~$x>0$, and in order for~$\dim \equilibria$ to be positive, the function~$f$ must change sign at some~$x>0$.
+We will see that in order for~$\equilibria$ to contain more than one point, the function~$f$ must vanish at some point~$x\neq 0$ and, in order for~$\equilibria$ to have positive dimension, the function~$f$ must change sign at some point~$x\neq 0$.

 \begin{lemma} For every equilibrium~$\y \in \equilibria$ the following identity holds: